-- Polynomials classifiers do not use a statistical model (make no assumptions) about the distribution of features (and the associated classes) in feature space. - Their goal is to directly estimate an approximation to the ideal decision function by a polynomial. - Typically, the designer of the classifier decides what degree of polynomial to use. - Deriving a polynomial classifier becomes equivalent to computing the coefficients of these polynomials from a labeled training set (supervised training).
+- Polynomial classifiers do not explicitly use statistical information about the distribution of features (and the associated classes) in feature space. - Often their goal is to directly estimate an approximation to the ideal decision function by a polynomial. - Typically, the designer of the classifier decides what degree of polynomial to use. - Deriving a polynomial classifier becomes equivalent to computing the coefficients of these polynomials from a labeled training set (supervised training).